Relaxation of a single-particle excitation in a Fermi system within the diffusion approximation of kinetic theory: Numerical calculations

-The calculation of the relaxation time according to formula (\ref{taun-int}) for $n=0$, based on the evolution of the distribution function shown in \figurename~\ref{fig:1}, gives the value $\tau_{0} \approx 8.9 \times 10^{-24}$ s.
-This value is slightly larger than that obtained in \cite{Lu.APPB.2025}, which results from the choice of a different, more realistic value for the nuclear matter density.
+The calculation of the relaxation time according to Eq.~(\ref{taun-int}) for $n=0$, based on the evolution of the distribution function shown in \figurename~\ref{fig:1}, gives the value $\tau_{0} \approx 8.9 \times 10^{-24}$ s.
+This value is slightly larger than that obtained in Ref.~\cite{Lu.APPB.2025}, which results from the choice of a different, more realistic value for the nuclear matter density.

+It should also be noted that, although in the present work one employs values of the kinetic diffusion and drift coefficients that are close to those reported in Ref.~\cite{Wo.PRL.1982} (see also Ref.~\cite{Lu.NPAE.2023}), the resulting relaxation time $\tau_{0} \approx 8.9 \times 10^{-24}$~s is approximately three times smaller than the corresponding value $\tau_\text{equ} = 3.05 \times 10^{-23}$~s obtained in Ref.~\cite{Wo.PRL.1982}.

+Recall that in Refs.~\cite{Wo.PRL.1982,BaWo.AP.2019} exact analytical methods for solving the diffusion equation in energy space were developed.
+Within this approach, the exponential decay law of the initial excitation, characterized by the equilibrium relaxation time $\tau_\text{equ} = 4D/v^{2}$, was obtained as the asymptotic behavior of the exact solution in the limit $t \to \infty$.

+The observed discrepancy can be explained as follows.
+In my approach, according to Eq.~\eqref{taun-int}, the relaxation time is defined as the area under an equivalent exponential time dependence of the normalized root-mean-square deviation of the distribution function (see also Ref.~\cite{Lu.APPB.2025}).
+In other words, the actual time evolution of this deviation is effectively approximated by an exponential function.

+At small times, the solution of the diffusion equation exhibits a pronounced nonexponential behavior (see, e.g., \figurename~2 in Ref.~\cite{Lu.APPB.2025}), as a result of which the relaxation time defined in this way has the character of an effective quantity.
+An advantage of the proposed approach is that the effective relaxation time is sensitive to the configuration of the initial state.
+This makes it possible to investigate the dependence of the relaxation time on the parameters characterizing the system, in particular on the mass number and the energy of the single-particle excitation.

+With increasing time, the exact solution lies above the corresponding exponential dependence but gradually acquires an almost exponential character.
+Clearly, if the solution were fitted by an exponential function in the limit $t \to \infty$, one would obtain not an effective but a more “physical” relaxation time—this is precisely the situation realized in Wolschin’s approach.
+In this case, the relaxation time entering Eq.~\eqref{delta-exp} would have to be chosen larger in order, figuratively speaking, to raise the exponential curve to the numerically obtained time dependence.
+Although such a procedure was not performed in the present work, it is evident that under these conditions the value of $\tau_{0}$ would approach $\tau_\text{equ}$.

+In practice, due to the physical limitations of numerical precision and the accumulation of numerical errors, the normalized root-mean-square deviation of the exact solution at large times gradually loses numerical accuracy and ceases to decrease asymptotically, and in some cases may even begin to increase.
+This leads to difficulties in the numerical time integration.
+Therefore, in Eq.~\eqref{taun-int} the upper limit of the numerical integration was restricted to $t_\text{max} = 3 \times 10^{-22}$~s.
+Under these conditions, the application of numerical procedures close in spirit to Wolschin’s method is limited by the numerical stability of the employed algorithm.